tinode/chat/docs/API.md

                // entire topic or subscription or just the messages;
                // optional, default: "msg"
   hard: false, // boolean, request to delete messages for all users, default: false
-  before: 123, // integer, delete messages with server-issued ID lower or equal
-               // to this value (inclusive), optional
   delseq: [{low: 123, hi: 125}, {low: 156}], // array of ranges of message IDs
-				// to delete, optional
+				// to delete, inclusive-exclusive, i.e. [low, hi), optional
   user: "usr2il9suCbuko" // string, user whose subscription is being deleted
                // (what="sub"), optional
 }
 ```

 User can soft-delete or hard-delete messages `what="msg"`.
 Soft-deleting messages hides them from the requesting user but does not delete them from storage.
 An `R` permission is required to soft-delete messages `hard=false` (default).
-Messages can be either deleted in bulk by setting the `before` parameter or deleted by a list of message IDs by setting the `list` parameter.
-Setting `before` will delete all messages with IDs below or equal to it.
-Either `before` or `list` must be provided.
+Messages can be deleted in bulk by sepcifying one or more message ID ranges in `delseq` parameter.
 Hard-deleting messages deletes them from storage affecting all users.
 The `D` permission is needed to hard-delete messages.

 Deleting a subscription `what="sub"` removes specified user from topic subscribers.
 It requires an `A` permission.
 A user cannot delete own subscription.
 A `{leave}` should be used instead.